Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Experiments

-To further show the efficacy of our approach, we test it on the official black-boxing \textbf{test sets} in~\cref{tab:test}, which shows the results on Fishyscapes and SMIYC.
-We achieve the best performance by a large margin on the Fishyscapes leaderboard compared with the previous SOTA method.
-Specifically, our results surpass 1.21\% FPR, 3.58\% AuPRC to PEBAL and 4.99\% FPR, 23.69\% AuPRC to Densehybrid in FS-Static.
-Our approach also yields around 4\% to 6\% FPR and 10\% AuPRC improvement in FS-L\&F, proving its effectiveness in detecting unseen anomalies in urban driving situations.
-Our result also reaches the SOTA performance on the SMIYC test set, except for the slightly worse AuPRC (in SMIYC-Anomaly) compared with Meta-OoD~\cite{chan2021entropy}, which failed in Fishyscapes with 35.14\% FPR and 29.96\% AuPRC in FS-L\&F. Furthermore, our approach's lowest FPR in SMIYC proves its effectiveness and robustness.
-Note that we compare all approaches by computing the overall average FPR and AP results, which shows that our approach outperforms previous SOTA methods~\cite{tian2021pixel,chan2021entropy} by a significant margin, with 10.48\% FPR, 7.34\% AuPRC compared to Meta-OoD~\cite{chan2021entropy} and 10.64\% FPR, 27.07\% AuPRC to PEBAL~\cite{tian2021pixel}.
-The significant improvement of the average performance shows that our approach can deal with the varying context in real-world problems.
+To further show the efficacy of our approach, we test it on the official black-box \textbf{test sets} in~\cref{tab:test}, which shows the results on Fishyscapes \footnote{\url{https://fishyscapes.com/results}} and SMIYC \footnote{\url{https://segmentmeifyoucan.com/leaderboard}}.
+We achieve the best performance by a large margin on the Fishyscapes-Static compared with the previous SOTAs.
+Specifically, our results is 1.21\% FPR, 3.58\% AuPRC better than PEBAL, and 4.99\% FPR, 23.69\% AuPRC better than Densehybrid in FS-Static.
+Our approach also yields around 4\% to 6\% FPR and 10\% AuPRC improvements in FS-L\&F, demonstrating its effectiveness in detecting unseen anomalies in urban driving situations.
+However, our approach shows a slightly worse (1.6\%) AuPRC, compared with GMMSeg~\cite{liang2022gmmseg}, which can be explained by its external GMM.
+Otherwise, our results are substantially better than GMMSeg, particularly on RoadAnomaly (see Tab.~\ref{tab:road}).
+Our result also reaches SOTA on the SMIYC test set, except for the slightly worse AuPRC (in SMIYC-Anomaly) compared with Meta-OoD~\cite{chan2021entropy}, which failed in FS-L\&F with 35.14\% FPR and 29.96\% AuPRC.
+Also, our approach's lowest FPR in SMIYC shows its effectiveness.
+Considering the overall average FPR and AP results, our approach outperforms previous SOTA methods~\cite{tian2021pixel,chan2021entropy} by a significant margin. \\ The experiments based on fine-tuning with the extra training sets (including Vistas~\cite{neuhold2017mapillary}, Wilddash2~\cite{zendel2018wilddash}) are shown in the Supplementary Sec.B, where our method shows better results than the SOTAs under same setup.

-The performance of the inlier categories is another essential measurement of a model's efficacy, so we show the \textbf{in-distribution segmentation accuracy} on Cityscapes in~\cref{fig:inlier}, following~\cite{jung2021standardized,di2021pixel}.
-After the training on the anomaly segmentation task, we evaluate our approach and previous SOTA methods~\cite{tian2021pixel,grcic2022densehybrid,chan2021entropy}, where the test is based on single-scale sliding evaluation.
-Results show that PEBAL~\cite{tian2021pixel} decreases 1.27\% mIoU, and Meta-OoD~\cite{chan2021entropy} decreases 0.95\% mIoU.
-On the other hand, our approach maintains the same performance as the original segmentation model, demonstrating empirically that our approach does not affect the closed-set segmentation task.
+The performance of the inlier categories is another essential measurement of a model's efficacy, so we show the \textbf{in-distribution segmentation accuracy} on Cityscapes in~\cref{fig:inlier}, following~\cite{jung2021standardized,di2021pixel,grcic2022densehybrid}.
+The results based on \textbf{single-scale sliding evaluation} and show that PEBAL~\cite{tian2021pixel} decreases 1.27\% mIoU, and Meta-OoD~\cite{chan2021entropy} decreases 0.95\% mIoU, while our approach and other OoD methods that freeze networks (i.e., Synboost~\cite{di2021pixel}) maintain the same accuracy for inlier categories.